401d22DLSA/Team-Agreement/README.md

 ## Cooperation Plan
 **1. What are the key strengths of each person on the team?**
 - Dan: Coordination, planning, Optimistic, good at knowing when we need to take a break and step away from the project.
 I want to get better at writing code from scratch and writing tests.
-- Anthony:
+- Anthony: Problem Solver, will solve the problems. will be reliable
-- Logan: charisma,
+- Logan: charisma, attention to detail, accountability
 - Sarah: positive attitude, organizational skills, patience for troubleshooting.

 **2. How can you best utilize these strengths in the execution of your project?**